 Ask anything

-Studea reads across every course and both kids at once, so you don't have to.
+Studea reads across every course and all your kids at once, so you don't have to.
 Ask the way you'd ask another parent.

 The Sunday paragraph